-What differentiates a healthy bread from an unhealthy bread is not its colour, but rather the way it was made and what it was made from.
-The quality of a bread is determined by the format of the grains, the type of flour used and the way the bread was prepared.
-Even brown bread can be made from refined flour and loaded with additives and preservatives, making it a less than ideal option.
+What differentiates healthy bread from unhealthy bread is not its colour, but rather the way it was made and what it was made from.
+The quality of bread is determined by the format of the grains, the type of flour used and the way the bread was prepared.
+Even brown bread can be made from refined flour and loaded with additives and preservatives, making it a less-than-ideal option.
 In fact, manufacturers will sometimes add colouring agents and molasses to darken the colour of their refined white bread to help them appear like healthier options.

 Brown Rice vs. White Rice